alexandrainst/alexandra_ai_data/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The alexandra_ai_data team thanks you :sparkles:.
+Congratulations :tada::tada: The AlexandraAI-Data team thanks you :sparkles:.